Hybanos/Hahalloc/README.md

 Grouping ranges of similar sizes together prevents us for saturating the linked lists and thus reduces the time to find a free range.

 ### Memory de-fragmentation
 Memory fragmentation is a huge issue, and even more so as the number of active pointers grow.
 Time to find a free range increases linearly with the number of ranges of a linked list, which can cause severe performance issue long-term.
 Several mecanisms are in place to prevent memory fragmentation:

 #### Coalescence
-This is simply the act of merging free ranges together.
-Not only does this reduces the size of our linked list, it also increases dramatically the chance of fitting our next request.
+This is simply the act of merging neighbooring free ranges together.
+Not only does this reduces the size of our linked list, it also increases dramatically the chance of our next request fitting.
 This merging of both left and right neighboors justifies the choice of using a double linked list and guarantees we never have 2 free blocks next to eachother (on the same mapping of course).

 #### Innacessible range prevention